- Should I pay the application fee?

 - May I submit copies of my TOEFL/GRE for consideration?

 You may submit unofficial copies of GRE or TOEFL for evaluation purposes but official copies are required before a formal offer may be made.
-In addition, your personal statement, transcripts, TOEFL and GRE scores can be uploaded when you fill out the online application.
+In addition, your statement of interest, transcripts, TOEFL and GRE scores can be uploaded when you fill out the online application.
 We strongly recommend you attach whatever documents you have access to at that time.

 - Will I be considered for financial support?